 The approach of the UK's legal system to the insolvency of troubled businesses is, in part, a product of the secured credit markets in which it developed.
-The comprehensive security available to lenders in the UK and the rights afforded to them in the event of insolvency go some way to explaining the conventional categorisation of the UK as a creditor-friendly jurisdiction, as opposed to one generally regarded as favouring debtors, such as the United States.
+The comprehensive security available to lenders in the UK and the rights afforded to them in the event of insolvency go some way to explaining the conventional categorisation of the UK as a creditor-friendly jurisdiction as opposed to one generally regarded as favouring debtors, such as the United States.

 ii Statutory insolvency regimes

-Corporate insolvency law in the UK has well-developed rules governing the collection and distribution of the assets of an insolvent company on a winding-up.
+Corporate insolvency law in the UK has well-developed rules governing the collection and distribution of the assets of an insolvent company on a winding up.
 The main statutory sources of corporate insolvency law are the Insolvency Act 1986 (the IA86) and the Insolvency Rules 2016 (the IR 2016), which supplement the IA86 by providing the procedural framework for the insolvency regime.
 Parts IV and V of the IA86 set out the circumstances in which a company may be wound up on a compulsory or voluntary basis.

 Administration is a mechanism to enable external management of a financially distressed company through the appointment of an administrator, who takes control of the company for the benefit of all creditors, while steps are taken under the protection of a statutory moratorium to formulate a strategy to address the company's insolvency.
-An administrator may be appointed to manage the company with a view to achieving one of three statutory purposes, arranged hierarchically as follows: (1) rescuing the company as a going concern; (2) achieving a better result for the company's creditors as a whole than would be likely if the company were wound up (without first being in administration); or (3) realising property to make a distribution to one or more secured or preferential creditors.4
+An administrator may be appointed to manage the company with a view to achieving one of three statutory purposes, arranged hierarchically as follows: (1) rescuing the company as a going concern, (2) achieving a better result for the company's creditors as a whole than would be likely if the company were wound up (without first being in administration), or (3) realising property to make a distribution to one or more secured or preferential creditors.21

-A company may propose an arrangement under Part 1 of the IA86 (a CVA) or under section 895 of the Companies Act 2006 (a scheme of arrangement or scheme) (each discussed in further detail below) to effect a reorganisation or compromise to avoid an administration or liquidation filing.
-A CVA or scheme may alternatively be proposed by an administrator as a means to conclude the company's administration.
+A company may propose an arrangement under Part 1 of the IA86 (a CVA), under Part 26 of the Companies Act 2006 (a scheme of arrangement or scheme), or under Part 26A of the Companies Act 2006 (a restructuring plan or plan) (each discussed in further detail below) to effect a reorganisation or compromise to avoid an administration or liquidation filing.
+A CVA, scheme or plan may alternatively be proposed by an administrator as a means to conclude the company's administration.

 iii Role of directors